 In case of a project including an infrastructure component, the Lead Partner shall provide the MA/JS with all required information related to the durability aspects as indicated in the Description of the project and/or as recommended by any monitoring missions.

-The reports of projects with infrastructure component shall be submitted annualy for a period of five years starting from the first year following the payment date of the final balance to the project.
+Reports confirming the durability of the infrastructure in compliance with Article 65 of the EC Regulation 2021/1060 for projects with infrastructure component shall be submitted annualy for a period of five years starting from the first year following the payment date of the final balance to the project.
 The annual deadline for submission of the above-mentioned reports is of maximum 30 days from the day and month of the payment of the final balance to the project.

 The MA may decide to ask the Lead Partners of projects to provide durability reports for the equipment included in the investment component for the five years following the project closure.